fbsdmon/rpi/README.md

 Target
 ------

-You will prmopted to enter the "target host", against which the playbook will run.
-You should define all hosts in the Ansible inventory (See the `inventory-examples.yml`)
+All playbooks will prmopted you to enter the "target host", against which the playbook will run.
+You should define all targets (hosts/groups) in the Ansible inventory (See the `inventory-examples.yml`)
 The target host can be povided on the command line using the `target` variable, for example
 ```bash
 ./playbook.yml -e target=MyPi